1247Foundation Ermesinde of Luxembourg

 🏗️ Architect Henri Vaes (1876-1945) – plans 1930-1935

-🕰️ Public Vespers Every evening at 6 PM (chanted)
+🕰️ Public Vespers Every evening at 6 PM (sung)

 💶 Entry Free (exteriors and church)